daveaglick/daveaglick/input/posts/custom-entity-type-configurations-in-entity-framework-code-first-part-1.md

 <p>This will allow you to create as many custom EntityTypeConfiguration classes as you need for each entity in your model.
 However, there are some limitations:</p>

-@using (var list = Bs.List(ListType.Unordered).AddCss("p").Begin())
-{
-    using (list.ListItem().Begin())
-    {
-        <text>The <code><a href="http://msdn.microsoft.com/en-us/library/gg696203(v=vs.103).aspx">ConfigurationRegistrar.Add()</a></code> method only allows one <code>EntityTypeConfiguration</code> class per entity type.
-This may be a problem in complex models if you have some configurations for a given entity spread out in multiple places (for example, you want to place the responsibility of configuring relationships for a given entity near the entities on the other side of the relationships).</text>
+* The <code><a href="http://msdn.microsoft.com/en-us/library/gg696203(v=vs.103).aspx">ConfigurationRegistrar.Add()</a></code> method only allows one <code>EntityTypeConfiguration</code> class per entity type.
+This may be a problem in complex models if you have some configurations for a given entity spread out in multiple places (for example, you want to place the responsibility of configuring relationships for a given entity near the entities on the other side of the relationships).
-    }
-    using (list.ListItem().Begin())
-    {
-	    <text>I personally find the idea of placing configuration code inside the constructor of a dedicated class a little awkward.
+* I personally find the idea of placing configuration code inside the constructor of a dedicated class a little awkward.
 I would prefer to have my custom configurations specified through an interface that I could implement right on the entity, or perhaps use more than once to specify configuration for multiple entities in a single configuration class.
-That would give more flexibility.</text>
+That would give more flexibility.
-    }
-}

-<p>In @Bs.Link("my next post", "/posts/custom-entity-type-configurations-in-entity-framework-code-first-part-2") I'll discuss an alternate method of specifying custom entity type configurations that builds on this technique and addresses these two points.</p>
+<p>In <a href="/posts/custom-entity-type-configurations-in-entity-framework-code-first-part-2">my next post</a> I'll discuss an alternate method of specifying custom entity type configurations that builds on this technique and addresses these two points.</p>